kflorios/hits/README.md

 4.	**“Nreps”:** the number of randomized independent runs of the tabu search algorithm.
 This is done to avoid getting trapped in local maxima using a single run.
 5.	**“d”:** the upper bound for the absolute value of each regression coefficient.
 It can be set to an arbitrary large value to allow unconstrained maximization.
 Alternatively, it can be set to a stricter value (say 1e5) to put bound constraints on the regression coefficients.
 The parameter d applied to each regression coefficient.

+# Running

+During the run the user can see:

+1. The progress bar filling in (proportionally to: run i over Nreps, the total number of runs).
+2. The log file: DemoExample_Cpp_tabusearch_opt_log_iter200.txt with the trajectory of the search.
+3. The info file: DemoExample_Cpp_tabusearch_opt_info_iter200 .txt with advanced debug information.

+# Output

+The basic output of HITS is a text file with name DemoExample_Cpp_tabusearch_opt_log_iter200.txt that contains all the information:

+The software at the time of inspection of results presents a screen with the progress bar filled in 100%:

+Then, the user can complete the analysis hitting CLOSE button and inspect the solution output files already discussed above.

+# Acknowledgements

+I would like to thank Dr. **Alexandros Louka** and Professor **Yannis Bilias** for their valuable help and the shared ideas for the development of HITS.
+The development of the HITS software was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the '2nd Call for H.F.R.I.
+Research Projects to support Post-Doctoral Researchers' (Project Number: 902).